 Our healthcare organization began with the merger of Appleton Medical Center and Theda Clark Medical Center.
 In 1987 the two community hospitals came together to form Novus Health Group.

 In 1994, Novus partnered with United Health of Wisconsin Insurance Company, which was owned by independent physicians practicing at both hospitals.
 Novus became United Health Group.

 In August 1999, United Health Group changed its name to ThedaCare™ and United Health of Wisconsin Insurance Company changed its name to Touchpoint™ Health Plan.

-Over the years, ThedaCare has evolved into a community-owned health system consisting of: ThedaCare Medical Center-Appleton, ThedaCare Medical Center-New London, ThedaCare Medical Center-Waupaca, ThedaCare Medical Center-Neenah, ThedaCare Medical Center-Shawano, ThedaCare Physicians offices, along with multiple other health care services.
+Over the years, ThedaCare has evolved into a community-owned health system consisting of: ThedaCare Regional Medical Center-Appleton, ThedaCare Medical Center-New London, ThedaCare Medical Center-Waupaca, ThedaCare Regional Medical Center-Neenah, ThedaCare Medical Center-Shawano, ThedaCare Physicians offices, along with multiple other health care services.

 ThedaCare has grown from its modest beginning as a merger of two community hospitals with 2,000 employees to the largest employer in Northeast Wisconsin with more than 6,100 employees.

 Theda Clark Peters was a community activist responsible for numerous projects including the Neenah Public Library and the hospital that bears her name.
 In 1999, our organization adopted her name as a tribute to her generosity and vision.